 Massage therapy is the manual manipulation of the soft tissues (muscle, connective tissue, tendons, ligaments and fascia) to enhance a person's health and overall wellness.

-As the best-known type of bodywork performed today, one of the primary goals of the Swedish massage technique is to relax the entire body.
-This is accomplished by rubbing the muscles with long gliding strokes in the direction of blood returning to the heart.
-But Swedish massage therapy goes beyond relaxation and is the style to schedule when you just want to feel better all over.
+As the best-known type of bodywork performed today, one of the primary goals of the Swedish Massage is to relax the entire body.
+This is accomplished with long gliding strokes in the direction of blood returning to the heart.
+Swedish Massage goes beyond relaxation and is the style to schedule when you just want to feel better all over.

 Deep tissue massage therapy is similar to Swedish massage, but the deeper pressure is beneficial in releasing chronic muscle tension.
 The focus is on the deepest layers of muscle tissue, tendons and fascia (the protective layer surrounding muscles, bones and joints).

 Treats connective tissue dysfunction that can compress neural, vascular and ligamentous structures.
 It is a gentle technique that allows the body to recover from protective responses and restores function quickly.
 By decompressing the nerve endings in the fascia (connective tissue), pain, tissue tension and inflammation should decrease.

 Lymphatic drainage is a gentle massage that encourages the movement of lymph through the body.
 The fluid in the lymphatic system gathers cellular waste and toxins from the body's tissues and transports them to digestion for elimination.
 Stagnation in the Lymphatic System weakens the immune system and massage can help it return to optimum function and flow.

 Addresses movement restrictions and pain at the fascial level.
 Often paired with skin rolling and functional stretching, this therapy can facilitate increased range of motion, improved scar mobility, decreased localized pain levels in old or new injuries and increased tissue health during the healing process.